is4ac/forest-friends/README.md

 # README

-Make sure meteor (>=1.4.1) is installed, then download or clone files onto your computer.
+[Install Meteor](https://www.meteor.com/install) (>=1.4.1), and download or clone repo onto your computer.
-Then from the home directory of the project, run:
+Then from inside the main directory of the project, run:

 `meteor run`